-How to measure a snare drum correctly
+How to measure a drum correctly

 If you are not sure of all of the different parts of a drum and or do not know some common drum terms then click here.